 What Is The Link Between Diabetes And Obesity

-Obesity and diabetes are closely related since it has been found that most of the diabetic people are usually obese or overweight.
+Obesity and Diabetes (Diabesity) are closely related since it has been found that most diabetic people (86%) are obese.
 Studies also indicate that an obese person has twice the risk of having Type 2 diabetes in comparison with other people who are of average weight.

-Excessive fat on the abdomen is an indicator of overexerted condition of the insulin-producing cells, or the beta cells, of the pancreas.
-These beta cells of the pancreas get under extra stress due to excess belly fat, which makes them work harder to produce more insulin to meet the overwhelming demand of the body, and this in turn exhausts the pancreas.
+Excessive fat on the abdomen is an indicator of the overexerted condition of the insulin-producing cells, or the beta cells, of the pancreas.
+These beta cells of the pancreas get under extra stress due to excess belly fat, which makes them work harder to produce more insulin to meet the overwhelming demand of the body, and this, in turn, exhausts the pancreas.

 The exhausted pancreas causes the lack of insulin in the body, which increases the blood sugar level and causes Type 2 diabetes.
-The insulin produced by the pancreas is required for the body to produce energy from the blood sugar or the glucose.
-Thus, it is crucial to maintaining the levels of insulin in the body.
-With the reduction of the excess fat of the body, the body’s requirement of insulin reduces and the pancreas recuperates.
+The insulin the pancreas produces is required for the body to produce energy from blood sugar or glucose.
+Thus, it is crucial to maintain the levels of insulin in the body.
+With the reduction of the excess fat in the body, the body’s requirement for insulin reduces, and the pancreas recuperates.

-One should be aware that diabetic condition can lead to kidney damage, heart diseases, and even blindness.
-Therefore, more and more people should be made conscious of the connecting link between obesity and diabetes.
-By having this knowledge, one can fight obesity and reduce the incidence of this deadly disease.
+One should be aware that a diabetic condition can lead to kidney damage, heart disease, and even blindness.
+Therefore, more and more people should be conscious of the connection between obesity and diabetes.
+With this knowledge, one can fight obesity and reduce the incidence of this deadly disease.

-Gastric Bypass Surgery seems to be a promising solution for curing Type 2 diabetes.
-In this procedure, the stomach is reduced surgically that makes the patient eat less.
-The length of the intestine is also shortened, which prevents the body to absorbs too many calories.
+1. Gastric Bypass Surgery seems to be a promising solution for curing Type 2 diabetes.
+In this procedure, the stomach is reduced surgically, which limits the amount of food they consume and makes the individual eat less.
+The length of the intestine is also shortened, which prevents the body from absorbing too many calories and getting rid of excess glucose.
 This helps in normalizing the levels of sugar in the blood.

 According to the American Diabetes Association (ADA), 78% of individuals with Type 2 diabetes showed relief from diabetes symptoms after receiving gastric bypass surgery.
 Due to these encouraging results, ADA suggests gastric bypass surgery as one successful treatment for overweight and diabetic individuals.